HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 ```
 sudo dpkg -r os-agent
 ```
-After that you can dwonload the right version of the os-agent and reinstall it.
+After that you can download the right version of the os-agent and reinstall it.
 ```
 dpkg -i os-agent_%Your Version Number%_linux_x86_64.deb
 ```